evmos/docs/docs/protocol/telemetry-and-observability.md

 # Telemetry and Observability

-Gather relevant insights about the Evmos application and modules with custom metrics and telemetry. {synopsis}
+Gather relevant insights about the Evmos application and modules with custom metrics and telemetry.

 To understand how to use the metrics below, please refer to the [Cosmos SDK telemetry documentation](https://docs.cosmos.network/main/core/telemetry.html).